Legal protection of access to abortion: Laws in the United Kingdom

+Crown Dependencies

+In the Isle of Man, the Abortion Reform Act 2019 establishes an access zone of 100 metres around Noble's Hospital and other hospitals in the Isle of Man.

 Laws in the United States

 At the federal level in the United States, the Freedom of Access to Clinic Entrances Act (FACE), makes it an offense to use intimidation or physical force – such as forming a blockade – in order to prevent a person from entering a facility which provides reproductive healthcare or a place of worship.
 The law also creates specific penalties for destroying, or causing damage to, either of these types of building.

 California, New York, and Washington have each established their own version of FACE.
 Other states have instituted several different kinds of measures designed to protect clinics, their employees, and patients: